suchialex/CINS3002-CW11/instructions.md

 <details>
   <summary>✅ Change the values of the objects</summary>

-  - Change faculty1’s email to ruth@ed.edu
+  - Change faculty1’s email to ruth@ed.edu (Can you?
+If yes, why not?)
   - Change faculty2’s phone number to 3181258753
   - Get faculty1’s name and print it
   - Get faculty2’s pay and print it